-The responsible officer for the investigation shall consider whether action is required to try to protect the interests of other interested parties external to the Institute such as journals and other media reporting research, research funding bodies and the public.
-Subject to the requirements of privacy legislation, if a case for consideration of research misconduct is found to exist, advice of this mist be given to the secretary of any funding agency directly supporting the person involved, in accordance with the notification rules of the agency.
+The responsible officer for the investigation shall consider whether action is required to protect the interests of other interested parties external to the Institute, such as journals and other media reporting research, research funding bodies and the public.
+Subject to the requirements of privacy legislation, if a case for consideration of research misconduct is found to exist, notice of this must be given to the secretary of any funding agency directly supporting the researcher involved following the notification rules of the agency.